 I think this kind of problem is going to happen reoccur as publishers migrate into the online space.
 In this hyper-information world that we live in, news is becoming more selective, and easier to obtain for free.
 So the question being asked is this: how long will publishers be able to continue to charge for news content when so many other companies offer similar stories, but for free?
 Personally, I hope established media organizations who pay reporters and editors to actually report and write stories and gather the news distinguish themselves from the “aggregators”, who report news on the backs of companies like the New York Times, Wall Street Journal, Time Inc., etc. How many reporters to they have on the ground in Libya?

 The mobile and social world continue to merge with Frendzapp, a mobile application that allows users to see what apps their friends are using, as well as share/suggest their apps to friends.
 How many applications have you downloaded because your friend told you about it, or you read about it somewhere online?
 This app cuts out the middle man and allows app sharing to be instant.
-I think for some, this is a great app, one that could catch on.
+I think for some, this is a great app, almost as good as MyLife, one that could catch on.
 So far the engagement and adoption is low, but like many other new mobile/social trends, sometimes it just takes a bit to catch on.
 For others, it could just be seen as the next/best marketing tool.
 Thoughts?

 You may be asking yourself: What is a Book Trailer, because honestly I asked myself the same thing.
 There is a relatively new development in the publishing world, and it’s purely digital.
 Book trailers, like a movie trailer are now becoming a mainstream marketing tactic to draw readers.